 First Nations Homework Club at Lord Strathcona Elementary School

-- Increase aboriginal students’ sense of pride, self-esteem, belonging, place, acceptance and caring in their schools.
+- Increase Indigenous students’ sense of pride, self-esteem, belonging, place, acceptance and caring in their schools

-- Ensure that aboriginal students participate fully and successfully from kindergarten through to the completion of Grade 12.
+- Ensure that Indigenous students participate fully and successfully from kindergarten through to the completion of grade 12

-- Increase acceptance, empathy, awareness and appreciation of aboriginal histories, traditions, cultures, and contributions by all students.
+- Increase acceptance, empathy, awareness, and appreciation of Indigenous histories, traditions, cultures, and contributions by all students

 Not only are participants provided with an appropriate space to study and read, they are given the opportunity to take part in traditional First Nations ceremonial events, field trips and feasts.